autumoswitzerland/WinJavaLauncher/README.md

 # WinJavaLauncher - Wrapper Application Build and Packaging for Windows

 This repository provides a build system to create a wrapper application for a jpackaged app.
 The wrapper application launches the jpackaged executable and includes all necessary resources, such as app files, icons, and runtime libraries.
+If you compile the wrapper application, you only receive a single executable and portable file for a packaged Java application, which temporarily creates the app and runtime directory in the same location at runtime and deletes them again after execution.

 ## Overview